Test-time Scaling over Perception: Resolving the Grounding Paradox in Thinking with Images: Additional Experimental Results

-We provide a more detailed breakdown of the TreeBench results reported in Table~\ref{tab:main_result}.
-TreeBench evaluates multimodal performance from two complementary perspectives: \emph{Perception}, which includes Attributes, Material, Physical State, Object Retrieval, and OCR, and \emph{Reasoning}, which includes Perspective Transform, Ordering, Contact and Occlusion, Spatial Containment, and Comparison.
-The detailed results are shown in Table~\ref{tab:tree_bench}.
+Table~\ref{tab:tree_bench} expands the three TreeBench columns of Table~\ref{tab:main_result}.
+The Perception split contains $149$ questions covering attributes, material, physical state, object retrieval, and OCR, and the Reasoning split contains $256$ questions covering perspective transformation, ordering, contact and occlusion, spatial containment, and comparison.
+The main-table Overall score micro-averages the two splits over all $405$ questions, so the two split scores and the overall score are mutually consistent by construction.

-Overall, TTSP consistently improves performance across both perception and reasoning categories, with the most pronounced gains appearing in perception-intensive subcategories.
-This pattern indicates that TTSP is particularly effective at acquiring and validating fine-grained visual evidence.
-Beyond perception, TTSP also achieves consistent improvements on reasoning-related subcategories, especially those that depend on accurate grounding of spatial, relational, or count-based information.
-Taken together, these results suggest that the gains of TTSP on TreeBench arise not only from stronger local perception, but also from more reliable evidence being propagated to downstream reasoning.
-This observation is consistent with the central premise of our framework: better multimodal reasoning often depends first on better perceptual evidence acquisition.
+Two patterns are worth noting. \method\ attains the best score in every perception category, and the categories in which it separates most clearly from the strongest baseline are those whose answer depends on reading a small or partially occluded region rather than on identifying a salient object.
+On the reasoning side it matches or exceeds the best baseline in every category, and the categories that improve are the ones whose premises are supplied by perception, such as ordering and contact relations, rather than those that are dominated by a single relational judgment.
+This ordering is what the intended causal chain predicts, in which better localized evidence first improves perception and then becomes available to the reasoning that consumes it.